rockettheme/docs/Docs/joomla/extensions/rokpad/INDEX.md

 Installing RokPad takes just a matter of few minutes.

-The first thing you'll need to do is [download][download] the latest version of RokPad.
+The first thing you will need to do is [download][download] the latest version of RokPad.
 The package you will download contains everything to get RokPad up and running and it is compatible with both Joomla 2.5 and Joomla 3.x.
 It does not need to be uncompressed.

 Once you have downloaded the package, go into the Joomla Administrator and: